Best of Koh Samui travel guide

 How to get to Koh Samui

 Koh Samui has his own airport.
-You would think that this is very convenient and it is, but the annoying part is that the airport is owned by Bangkok Airways and Thai Airways.
+You would think that this is very convenient and it is, but the annoying part is that the airport is owned by Bangkok Airways.
+Besides them, only Thai Airways offers direct flights from Bangkok.
 These companies are keeping the flight prices very high.
 So if you fly on Koh Samui itself you can expect a price that goes from 5000 – 9000 TBH per ticket.
 Crazy prices!
+Bangkok Airways just announced they stopped working with Thai Airways and will be the only airline that offers direct flights from Bangkok to Koh Samui.
+I am already afraid of the price increase!

 If you like to book the bus and boat in advance you can also book it here.